ValentinWach/electra/frontend/README.md

 ### Prerequisites

-- Node.js (LTS version recommended)
+- Node.js (LTS version recommended, was developed with 22.12.0, so best use that or later)
-- npm
+- npm (developed with 10.9.0)

 After navigating to the frontend directory, run the following commands to install dependencies & start the application: